Compare two cars

 Safety

 The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
 Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
-Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
-Furthermore, when it comes to weight, a factor that most people underestimate, C3 Aircross offers a considerable difference of 10% more metal.
+Still, apart from the official crash test results there are other things we need to be aware of.
+Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, C3 Aircross offers a considerable difference of 10% more metal.

 Reliability

-I don't like generalizing things when it comes to reliability, although it does seem that Renault does have a slight advantage, all the models observed together.
-These are the official statistics, while our visitors describe reliability of Citroen, as well as Renault, with the same average rating of 4.1 out of 5.
+I don't like generalizing things when it comes to reliability, although it does seem that Renault does have a slight advantage, at least on all of the models level.
+That's the official data, while our visitors describe reliability of Citroen with an average rating of 4.0, and models under the Renault badge with 4.2 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-We should definitely mention that owners of cars with the same powertrain as C3 Aircross rank it on average as 4.3, while the one under the competitor's bonnet gets 4.2 out of 5.
+Above it all, drivers of cars with the same engine as C3 Aircross rank it on average as 4.3 out of 5, exactly the same as the other one.

 Performance & Fuel economy